 One Hapus, many variants!

 Hafoos then travelled to many other places from Goa.
-The best was found on the Konkan coast, with low moisture content.
+The best was found on the Konkan coast, which has a low moisture content.

 The fruit displayed phenotype plasticity.
 The taste, colour, aroma, and other characteristics of Hafoos changed in the area where it was grown.

-1. Aroma: The original Alphonso Mango grows in Devgad Taluka in the Sindhudurg District of Maharashtra.
-The pure and real-life Alphonso hapus from Devgad offers a natural scent.
+- Aroma: The original Alphonso Mango grows in Devgad Taluka in the Sindhudurg District of Maharashtra.
+The pure and real-life Alphonso hapus from Devgad offer a natural scent.

-3. Look: Mangoes should naturally look soft and touch when ripe.
+- Look: When ripe, mangoes should naturally look soft and touch.
 Chemically ripe mangoes are yellow yet hard.

-4. Colour: Chemically ripe mangoes look different colours.
+- Colour: Chemically ripe mangoes look different.
 The naturally mature hafoos show hues of yellow and green.
-Chemically ripe mangoes look in different colours.